Get a property report and suburb profile for any property in Killarney Heights

 • Is it expensive to live in Killarney Heights?

-Living in Killarney Heights can be quite expensive, especially when considering the current property market.
-The median house price in this suburb is around $2,631,750, which is significantly higher than many other areas.
-If you're looking to rent, the average rent for houses is about $1,400 per week, while units are a bit more affordable at an average of $655 per week.
+Living in Killarney Heights is generally considered expensive, especially when you look at the property market.
+The median house price is a steep $2,925,700, which is significantly higher than many other suburbs in the region.
+If you're considering renting instead, the average rent for houses is $1,500 per week, while units are more affordable at $655 per week.
+These figures indicate that housing costs are a significant expense for those living in the area.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.